 In Canada, World Day for Safety and Health at Work is observed in various ways.
 Organizations, employer groups, and trade unions engage in numerous activities such as workplace safety demonstrations, promotional campaigns, discussions, and training on health and safety.
 It provides an opportunity to reinforce the critical role safety plays in preventing mishaps and enhancing productivity at work.
 World Day for Safety and Health at Work is observed annually on April 28, underpinning the serious commitment Canada has to fostering a safe and healthy workplace environment for all.

-Facts about World Day for Safety and Health at Work
+Top 8 Facts for 2026 World Day for Safety and Health at Work in Canada

 In the News and Trending in Canada for World Day for Safety and Health at Work